nkabrown/bundle/slack-wisdom.md

 **Keep track of helpful learnings shared in Slack channels**

+Be a better Slack citizen.
+Never just provide a link.
+If you give a link also give a digest or a learning.
+A takeaway to the person who reads your Slack message that they can have regardless of whether they follow the link or not.
+This also makes you a responsible linker.
+Let's not just link for the sake of linking.
+Let's move away from linking and toward communicating.

+—

 In the shell you can use brace expansion to create multiple directories all in the same command.
 For every project you might need a src directory with js, css, and assets directories.
 You can create them all at once `mkdir -p src/{js,css,assets}`.
 Just make sure not to leave whitespace between the comma seperated names within the braces.

 —